-The number of signatures in the EPB and any form SBE 25, Supplemental Precinct Signature Roster that might exist (these will now be done on the E-poll Book unless there is an unforeseen issue).
+• The number of signatures in the EPB and any form SBE 25, Supplemental Precinct Signature Roster that might exists (all signatures are captured on the E-poll Book unless there is an unforeseen emergency issue with the E-Poll Book).

-If these numbers do not match, the Election Officers must IMMEDIATELY contact the County Clerk!
+If these numbers do not match, the Election Officers must IMMEDIATELY contact the County Clerk or Board of Elections to alert them and get instructions on steps to take to double check the numbers and documentation to prepare!